lokkeshhhhh/Portfolio/README.md

-**  The Project is Under Development, But you can out my latest project BMIWellTips. **
+### -- The Project is Under Development, But you can check out my latest project BMIWellTips. --